FloPoCo installation manual

 Version 4.1.2, the last one with the old pipelining framework

 See the install script .
 It was written for ubuntu 16.04 (xenial), and is probably broken on more recent versions.
-In this case you can install it in a virtual machine using Vagrant as follows:
+You probably want to run it in Docker.

 Version 2.5.0, the last version before the transition to Sollya4 broke everything that bit heaps had not yet broken